flaviusb/jewels/the-sapphires.md

 #Komi
 'Komi' is the ability to get into your opponents head and predict their actions, or to condition them so that they will take a certain action when you trigger them.

-The arts that teach Komi are Triangular Pyramid Pushing Hands, and No-Contact Throws.
+The arts that teach Komi are Triangular Pyramid Pushing Hands, No-Contact Throws, and 'Why are you hitting yourself?'.

 #Tactility